-Several years ago, like so many others, we got tired of the most influential news outlets failing to inform the public about so many critical issues.
-But rather than wait for these media conglomerates to reform, we decided: better to just become the media ourselves.
-We don't need to wait on anything; each one of us can become a micro distribution network for the news that matters.
+It finally hit us several years ago.
+A heavily monopolized, commercialized and profit-driven media was choking the health of our culture.
+It was the problem that made every problem in our culture worse.
+But rather than wait for these media conglomerates to reform, or hope that somebody somewhere would do something about it, we decided: better to just become the media ourselves.
+We don't need to wait on anyone or any thing; each one of us can become a micro distribution network for the news that matters.

-It took us a couple years to get to this point, however.
-In 2004 a group of friends and I watched a documentary called The Corporation, which quite frankly blew our minds.
-This was information we had never heard about from the media, from school, from our friends or families.
+In 2004 a group of friends and I stumbled upon a documentary called The Corporation.
+This film was almost 3 hours long, but by the time the credits rolled it had quite frankly blown our minds.
+This was around the time we were almost finished with college, yet this was information we had never heard about from the media, from school, from our friends or families.
 It was information which felt lucid and profound, conveying a truth about how the world worked that unraveled many of the problems in our society and pointed to a deep-root strategy to solve them.

 "This should be front page news!"
 We said to ourselves.
 "They should be teaching these fundamentals in school, broadcasting this information all over the news."
 But they weren't, and this made us question why.

-And in the realm of education, the diversity of information is homogenized by a standardized curriculum influenced mostly by top-down decision making.
+In the realm of education, things aren't any better.
+The diversity of information in schools is homogenized by a standardized curriculum influenced mostly by top-down decision making.
 State agencies, book publishers, and special interest groups -- essentially a small minority of people -- end up deciding what millions of children will learn with minimal input from teachers, parents and the students themselves.

 So we have in both the case of our media and in our education a situation where the flow of information is controlled by powerful corporate and state interests with few mechanisms for direct, democratic input.
 And because these institutions inherently benefit from the way things are, it's no surprise that the spectrum of information imparted to millions every day by these institutions is limited by a bias that upholds the values and interests of the status quo.